£0.00

 6. Safety First

 - Lift with legs, not back.
-Keep load close, avoid twisting.
+Keep the load close and avoid twisting.

 - Use proper kit: gloves, sack trucks, dollies, lifting straps.

-- Dress properly: sturdy shoes, back braces if prone to strain.
+- Dress properly: sturdy shoes (with steel toe caps is best), back braces if prone to strain.

 - Work in pairs: use high-low technique for tall items.